-There’s no need to challenge your will when you’re dealing with a brain disease like addiction.
-That means taking it easy, in more ways than one.
+There’s no need to challenge your will when dealing with a brain disease like addiction.
+That means taking it easy in more ways than one.
 Don’t tempt yourself unnecessarily, and avoid unneeded amounts of stress.
 If you’re in an aggressive situation in your life with a toxic individual – family or not – cut them out.
-It is one thing to face a problem you bear responsibility for and deal with life’s challenges, and it’s another to find yourself harassed by someone because of their own issues.
+It is one thing to face a problem you bear responsibility for and deal with life’s challenges, and it’s another to find yourself harassed by someone because of their issues.

 If work is a mental health hazard more than anything else, then strongly consider your alternatives and find other work.
 And if you have any contact with people or places with drugs – including any stray bottles of alcohol in the house, if you’re an alcoholic – get rid of them.
 Cut off your “friends” if they can’t support your sobriety, and stay away from the remnants of your past that most strongly remind you of your drug usage.
-In time, you’ll heal enough to not have to censor your life – but for the meantime, there’s no need to take on more than you have to right now.
+In time, you’ll heal enough not to have to censor your life – but in the meantime, there’s no need to take on more than you have to right now.
 Maintaining sobriety is hard enough as it is.

 4. Create A Strong Schedule

 Schedules are important in the early days of recovery.
 Having a solid sleeping schedule and consistent times for work and other activities can help you maintain a proper balance in your early recovery life.
-This is especially true if you’re trying to introduce new hobbies and habits into your life in order to improve the quality of your recovery.
+This is especially true if you’re trying to introduce new hobbies and habits into your life to improve the quality of your recovery.

-A schedule can also help you organize yourself, and get things done.
-This is important especially in recovery communities, where having a schedule gives you a sense of structure in your daily life, a constant that helps deal with the emotional fluctuations of early recovery.
+A schedule can also help you organize yourself and get things done.
+This is important, especially in recovery communities, where having a schedule gives you a sense of structure in your daily life, a constant that helps deal with the emotional fluctuations of early recovery.

 5. Develop New Friendships